JellieBeanz/keeperdao/README.txt

 	-cd client
 	-npm install
 	-npm start
-Don't forget to add the contract address into the config file.
+Don't forget to add the contract address into the files.

 Uses React, Truffle, Ganache.